 With the technological advances of recent years, it is now possible for consumers to purchase reliable and efficient electric boats.
-Just like the technological advancements of the road vehicle industry, electric boat technology now meets high standards of autonomy while offering unprecedented performance.
+Just like the technological advancements of the car industry, electric boat technology now meets high standards of autonomy while offering unprecedented performance.

 The propulsion of 100% electric watercrafts is a concept already explored for more than 120 years now!